es5/es5.github.io/README.md

 workspace named `x10.2.1.2.html` (note the literal `x` at the beginning of the filename.

   5. Add your content to that file.
-The contents of the file should be and HTML document fragment (not a complete document—you should omit the `html`, `head`, and `body` elements).
+The contents of the file should be an HTML document fragment (not a complete document—you should omit the `html`, `head`, and `body` elements).

+  6. Add your name and e-mail address to the `anno/AUTHORS` file.

-  6. Commit the new annotation to your local git repository, then push it to your GitHub esf-spec fork.
+  7. Commit the new annotation and updated `anno/AUTHORS` to your local git repository, then push it to your GitHub es5-spec fork.

-  7. Send a [GitHub es5-spec pull request][3] so that your change can be committed into this repository and incorporated into the document.
+  8. Send a [GitHub es5-spec pull request][3] so that your change can be committed into this repository and incorporated into the document.

    [1]: https://github.com/signup/free